 - Do any aspects of your work clearly delineate to multiple species?

 Are you describing the science itself as fully as possible?

 Do not skimp on the hypothesis, approach, results and discussion.
 These central aspects of the research are as important as fully explaining relevance.
 A good balance is essential.

 - Did you share enough of your logic for others to follow?

 - Does your abstract represent a complete story?

-- See detailed abstract components in the NIH publication, How to write a good abstract for a scientific paper or conference presentation or How to Write a Scientific Abstract — a Reviewer’s Perspective from AGA Perspectives.
+- See detailed abstract components in How to write a good abstract for a scientific paper or conference presentation or How to Write a Scientific Abstract — a Reviewer’s Perspective from AGA Perspectives.

 This post was written and contributed by Dr. Karen Koch, a professor of Plant Molecular and Cellular Biology at the University of Florida and the ASPB Secretary and Program Committee Chair.

 If you are interested in contributing a post to the ASPB Plant Science blog, please let us know.